 – What did you learn during your internship?
 What was the largest challenge?

 – I worked on the winning project for an office building in Vitry near Paris.
-That was a big challenge for me, because I had never participated in the of an office building before.
+That was a big challenge for me, because I had never participated in the design of an office building before.
 The challenge was caused by the close vicinity of the building to the railway and the cultural-artistic center for the inhabitants, that was to bring style to the surroundings.
 An intriguing experience was also to compare the Polish and French building regulations- one could truly understand them by exploring the differences between them.

 – What was the most important or inspiring lesson you learnt from working in such a place?